 Hokkaido is famous for its food, especially its seafood and ramen (Chinese noodles) AND its soup curries which originated in Hokkaido.
 Soup curry, as the name mentions, is a delicious bowl of a spicy soupy broth with a mix of vegetables and a selection of either chicken, pork, or vegetables.
 It also comes with a side dish of steamy rich.
 Soup curry is popular in Hokkaido and though many have their own favourite soup curry restaurant everyone can agree there is nothing like a good soup curry, especially on a chilly winter evening.

 The head chef at GARAKU is well renowned for his culinary skills and this is a popular place so be warned, be prepared to wait!!
 The restaurant is not a huge place and seats up to around 50.
 Depending on the times and days, around 6pm you can expect to find a table almost straight away.
-Around 7pm, especially on the weekends, don’t be surprised to see a line of people flowing out and down the stairwell.
+Around 7pm however, especially on the weekends, don’t be surprised to see a line of people flowing out and up the stairwell.
 The wait can be from anywhere from 30 minutes to 50 minutes but if you don’t mind the wait, the fine feast at the end is well worth it!